abhisrkckl/Vela.jl/docs/src/timing-model.md

 ## TOA corrections

-Such a correction can be one or more of the following:
+A TOA correction as mentioned above can be one or more of the following:

 1. A delay that modifies the TOA value
 2. A phase correction that modifies the TOA phase
 3. A Doppler correction that modifies the observing frequency and the pulsar spin frequency
 4. An EFAC or EQUAD that modifies the TOA uncertainty
 5. A DM correction that modifies the wideband DM measurement
 6. A DMEFAC or DMEQUAD that modifies the wideband DM uncertainty

 The accumlated TOA corrections are represented by the `TOACorrection` and `WidebandTOACorrection` types, which are derived from `TOACorrectionBase`.